bernhard-da/sdcHierarchies/README.md

 [**cellKey**](https://github.com/sdcTools/cellKey).

 The package is in its early stages and may change in future versions.
-Still, any feedback/pull requests are very much welcome\!
+Still, any feedback/pull requests are very much welcome!

 ### Installation